 To talk through your initiative and the category it would be best suited for, contact the team on +44 (0)1727 847398, or at email@example.com

 Effective learning has the capacity to inspire individuals to do their best work and can have a transformative effect on the organisation as a whole.
-Innovation in learning and a blended approach to how interventions are delivered have enabled learning to be more effectively embedded, leading to true, long term behaviour change.
-Entrants in this category will be able to show how their learning approach has impacted on organisational culture and the business benefits that have arisen as a result of the initiative as a whole.
+Innovation in learning and a blended approach to how interventions are delivered have enabled learning to be more effectively embedded, leading to true, long term mindset and behaviour change.
+Entrants in this category will be able to show how their learning approach has impacted on organisational culture and the business benefits that have arisen as a result of the initiative as a whole; for example upskilling/reskilling employees in line with new business priorities.
 Judges will be looking to understand how this focus on learning has been enacted, resulting in a reinvigorated culture that has the renewed confidence of employees and other stakeholders.
 As well as describing how the culture of the business has changed, submissions should also fully outline the transformation journey itself, including how any barriers or challenges were overcome.

 Coaching, mentoring or otherwise developing individuals through ongoing, targeted and specific activities and conversations can have wide-reaching benefits for the organisation and for the individuals.
 It can develop and retain your critical talent; provide a stabilising factor during change; facilitate knowledge-sharing and skill-transfer; as well as boosting people’s performance and motivation or supporting their career transition.
 Judges will be looking to understand how your coaching, mentoring and/or personal development/performance management initiatives have supported the organisation’s performance and success and how far-reaching the impact has been in terms of developing a coaching culture or more effective performance.
 You will need to outline all steps of the project, including planning, implementation, measurement, outcome, and next steps.
 You will also need to outline clearly who has been involved (and include a rationale as to why these people were selected in the case of coaches, coachees and personal development groups).